WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 ..
 Note::

-    Morison Elements cannot be used with :code:`etaImport`.
+    Morison Elements cannot be used with :code:`waveImport`.

 .. _user-advanced-features-non-hydro-body: